THE WORLD OF BALTIC YACHTS

 If you dream of cruising the oceans of the world with your family and friends or competing on the most exciting race courses, we can provide you with the means to make that dream come true.

-For more than 45 years we have built yachts that are lighter and more technically advanced to gain performance superiority over the competition.
+For 50 years we have built yachts that are lighter and more technically advanced to gain performance superiority over the competition.
 In short, Baltic Yachts build yachts that are lighter, stiffer and faster.
 And to consistently achieve this we work closely together as a team alongside business partners who are experts in their fields.

 Our yachts are hand-built with pride, using traditional craftsmanship.
 From the custom-built advanced composite hulls and decks to the exquisite lightweight timber accommodation finish, every yacht benefits from the deep-rooted skills found in our workforce.
 Many are from the local region of Ostrobothnia where shipbuilding has existed for generations.